MarkPearlCoZa/Blog_General/_posts/2016-08-20-Transitioning-To-Agile-BA.md

 category: NA
 ---

 Whenever advocating change, it helps to understand the mindset of all the people who will be affected by that change.
+When it comes to looking at agile software development, because I have been a software developer all my life I have always looked at agile from a 'programmers' mindset.

 Because I have progressed to a software developer from a coding perspective, I often look at the creating of software from a programmers mindset.
 The challenge is, software is not just created by programmers, there are other people that add just as much value that are looking at the problem from a totally different angle.
 One of those is the Business Analyst.

 What are some of the questions a BA has when involved in an agile project: